genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/10_integration/08_data-pipeline/02_basics.md

 ## Map functions

 A map function is a step between the reading of a source event and the resulting sinking of this event.
-Data is read, one record at a time and is mapped to or from a Genesis Table Entity.
+Data is read, one record at a time, and is mapped to or from a Genesis table entity.

-For ingress, all data is mapped to a Table Entity before being sent to the sink operation.
+- For ingress, all data is mapped to a table entity before being sent to the sink operation.
-For egress, data is read from the database and mapped to an intermediary state that is used by the sink operation.
+- For egress, data is read from the database and mapped to an intermediate state that is used by the sink operation.

 ### Mapping by column name
 If the column name of the source row is the same as the field name, then there is no need for explicit mapping.